ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     - `train_steps` (default: `None`): The maximum number of steps to train for, using one mini-batch per step.
 By default this is unset, and `epochs` will be used to determine training length.

-=== "GBM"
-    - `num_boost_round` (default: 100): The number of boosting iterations.
-By default, `num_boost_round` is 100 which means that the training process will run for a maximum of 100 boosting iterations before terminating.

 !!! tip